elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 ##### iii. will narrow down available online services that can be used

 > *Narrative*:
+> Version control systems are tools that allow developers to keep track of the changes made to a piece of software over time.
+These systems create a history of all the changes that have been made to the software, and make it easy for developers to roll back to an earlier version if necessary.
+>
+> GitLab and GitHub are two popular hosting services for version control systems.
+They allow developers to store their code and track changes to it using tools like Git.
+Both GitLab and GitHub offer a range of features that make it easy for developers to collaborate on projects and manage their code.
+For example, they both allow users to create branches (i.e. different versions) of their code, review and merge changes made by others, and track issues and bugs.
+>
+> In layman's terms, you could think of a version control system as a way of keeping track of different versions of a project, like a book.
+Each time you make a change to the book, the version control system records the change and saves a new version of the book.
+This makes it easy to go back and see how the book has changed over time, and to revert to an earlier version if necessary.
+GitLab and GitHub are like the libraries where you can store and manage your books (i.e. code projects).
+They provide the tools you need to collaborate with other writers, keep track of changes, and make sure your book stays organized.
+>
 > Explain version control systems and available compatible hosting services (GitLab, GitLab).
 Comparative table: https://chiplicity.readthedocs.io/en/latest/_images/VersionControlSystems.png
 > They very likelly fulfill all the requirements mentioned before.
 In addtition, some of them are not only hosting services, but offer a wide range of additional tools (issues, docker/package registry, CI/CD, pages, etc).
 >